Biba

-Biba was a London fashion store of the 1960s and 1970s.
+Biba was a London fashion store of the mid 1960s to mid 1970s.
 Biba was started and run by the Polish-born Barbara Hulanicki and her husband Stephen Fitz-Simon.

 After the original company closed in 1975, Biba was relaunched several times, independently of Hulanicki.
 As of 2024 it was a brand of the House of Fraser.
-The company has been called an early practicer of the fast fashion business model.
+The company has been called an early practitioner of the fast fashion business model.